lkat6/ML-Pnemonia_Dection-CNN/README.md

 Content This dataset contains 5,856 validated chest X-Ray images.
 The images are split into a training set and a testing set of independent patients.
 Images are labeled as (disease:NORMAL/BACTERIA/VIRUS)-(randomized patient ID)-(image number of a patient).
 For details of the data collection and description, see the referenced paper below.

-According to the paper, the images (anterior-posterior) were selected from retrospective cohorts of pediatric patients of one to five years old from Guangzhou Women and Children’s Medical Center, Guangzhou.
+According to the paper, the images (anterior-posterior) were selected from the retrospective cohorts of pediatric patients of one to five years old from Guangzhou Women and Children’s Medical Center, Guangzhou.

 Why do I select this project
 In this project, CNN algorithm is used to identify the symptoms of pneumonia from chest X-ray images of the patients.
 This technique would substantially help improve our current health care system during both emergency and regular periods.